 The moment a truck driver pulls a truck onto the road, there is a duty of care that is owed to other motorists, bicyclists, and pedestrians to exercise caution and reasonable care.
 This duty of care is to ensure that other drivers on the road are as safe as possible.
 If a truck driver is careless, reckless, or negligent, that means that they violated the duty of care, regardless of how minute the mistake may seem.
 Some examples of violating a truck driver’s duty of care would be failing to obey traffic laws or drinking and driving.
 If a truck driver is found to be negligent, both the driver and the company they work for can be held liable for any damages, injuries, or death.Injured in an Accident Involving a Commercial Truck?

 If you have been injured in a truck accident in West Sacramento, it is crucial that you contact an experienced and knowledgeable truck accident attorney as soon as you can after the accident happens.
-What most people are not aware of is that trucking companies and their insurance companies start working the moment they know an accident occurred; they send out rapid response teams to the scene of the accident, and collect statements from witnesses to build a defense against you.
-You need an attorney who is working for your side of the case immediately to ensure that all evidence is preserved.“Personal” Personal Injury Lawyer
+What most people are not aware of is that trucking companies and their insurance companies start working the moment they know an accident occurred; they send out rapid response teams to the scene of the accident and collect statements from witnesses to build a defense against you.
+You need an attorney who is working for your side of the case immediately to ensure that all evidence is preserved.

-I have been referred to as a “personal” personal injury lawyer, because I spend time with my clients and listen to their wants and needs.
+I'm Ed Smith, a West Sacramento Truck Accident Lawyer.
 If you or someone that you love has been seriously injured in a truck accident in West Sacramento, I may be able to help you obtain compensation for your injuries or loss.
-The Law Offices of Edward A. Smith has been providing quality representation to clients since 1982.
+Call me at (916) 921-6400 or (800) 404-5400 for free, friendly advice.

 We are members of the National Association of Distinguished Counsel and the Million Dollar Advocates Forum.